DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/00 Getting Started with TagBox/60 Configure Multiple Tags Selection.md

 ---

 Use the [applyValueMode](/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#applyValueMode) property to specify whether to apply values instantly or when users click the *"OK"* button.
-You can also enable the [hideSelectedItems](/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#hideSelectedItems) property if you want already selected items to be removed from the drop-down list.
+You can also enable the [hideSelectedItems](/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#hideSelectedItems) property if you want to remove already selected items from the drop-down list.
 These properties are not demonstrated in this tutorial.